 God did not die.
-In fact, the real person of any human being is not the outside or physical appearance that we call the flesh.
-Our real self is our spirit which exists on the inside.
+Our real self is our spirit which exists on the inside of our flesh.
 This means that Jesus’ physical body was killed on the cross.
 The heart of His physical body stopped and the mind stopped functioning.
 But the real Jesus – His spirit – continued to live.
 His spirit was still alive.
 All of us will live forever.
 Our bodies will get old and stop functioning but our spirit will always live forever.
 The only question left is, “Where will we live after we die?”
 Our bodies will return to life someday at the resurrection.
 But Jesus’ body was resurrected within three days to prove that He was sinless and that He was God.

 When Jesus died, He died for a reason.
 His death was not an accident.
 He came to this earth in order to forgive our sins.
 He had to die in order to do this.
 He came because Adam and Eve had disobeyed God.